 If they often lose their cool with wait staff and salespeople, watch out: You could be next, warns Deacon.
 “Be careful and mindful of how they treat others, for as the relationship develops, that same treatment will most definitely come your way,” says Deacon.
-Here are some other common behaviors that are sabotaging your relationship.
+It’ll likely be one of the common behaviors that are sabotaging your relationship.

 They won’t come clean about the relationship

 It’s been a couple of months and they still won’t talk about what’s happening between you.
 “Clarify whether this is a fling, an open relationship, or a relationship where both parties are hoping to cultivate a future, and act accordingly,” says Deacon.
 If your new love interest avoids this conversation, or makes jokes about it, they’re being disrespectful, according to Deacon: “It’s an indication that the person does not have the emotional capacity or maturity to handle tough conversations.”